 The first half is an embarrassing spoken word bit, and the second half, a fourteen syllable repeating chorus, is one of the best things ever.

 There are heavy bands that have great soft and pretty songs, but how often does a soft band make a great noisy song?
-And why did they back away from this sound instead of pushing it farther?

 The Shins - New Slang (2001)